nicktfranklin/SEM_paper_simulations/README.md

 * `Memory Simluation (Bower, 3 setences)`: a simulation of the classic finding in Bower, 1979
 * `Memory Simluation (Radvansky & Copeland, 2006)`: a simulation of the findings in Radvansky & Copeland, 2006
 * `Memory Simluation (Pettijohn, et al, 2016)`:a simulation of the findings in Pettijohn, et al, 2016
-* `Memory Simluation (Dubrow and Davachi, 2013; 2016)`: a simulation of the finding in Dubrow and Davachi, 2013
+* `Memory Simluation (Dubrow and Davachi, 2013; 2016) `: a simulation of the finding in Dubrow and Davachi, 2013

+There are also follow-up analyses:
+* `Memory Simluation (Dubrow and Davachi, 2013; 2016) parameter sensitivity`: looks at memory  corruption noise and how it effects order memory
+* `Segmentation - Generalizing Structure (Stationary)`: looks at a reduced model that does not simulate event dynamics.

 #### Installation Instructions